microsoft/vscode-webview-ui-toolkit-samples/react/hello-world-cra/docs/extension-structure.md

 The two most important directories to take note of are the following:

 - `src`: Contains all of the extension source code
-- `src-react`: Contains all of the webview source code
+- `webview-ui`: Contains all of the webview source code

 ## `src` directory